-A few years ago I was slowly reading and soaking in some Thursday and Friday passages from the chronological timeline of Jesus’ last days when I realized that there are some things we (at least I, and those I hear tell the Story) tend to miss in the retelling of the Easter story.
-Did you know that seven incredible miracles occurred on that day, in addition to Jesus’ death as payment for our sins?
+I was slowly reading and soaking in some Thursday and Friday passages from the chronological timeline of Jesus’ last days when I realized that there are some things we (at least I, and those I hear tell the Story) tend to miss in the retelling of the Easter story.
+Seven incredible miracles occurred on that day, in addition to Jesus’ death as payment for our sins.

 We read of these miracles in Matthew 27:51-56, Mark 15:38-41, and Luke 23:14-15 & 47-49.
 I’m just trying to imagine what the people who were unaware of Jesus’ death were thinking about these strange and disturbing happenings… I find them fascinating and hope to do some further study on each of these events.

 1. The curtain of the sanctuary separating the Holy of Holies from the Holy Place tore in half from top to bottom.
 (Matthew 27:51 & Mark 15:38)

 Scholars say that this curtain was at least FOUR INCHES thick, and made from woven fabric.
 Up until that point, only the High Priest could have access behind the curtain, where the holiness of God was represented.
 But praise the Lord – When that curtain was torn, all people gained access to God!
 Because the tear was from top to bottom, it represents the truth that access to God always begins from God’s end… From Heaven to earth, Jesus to man.